 Every year, several people put forward farming accident claims.
 While accidents on farms are uncommon, this does remain one of the most dangerous industries you could work in.
 You may wonder how you could be involved in a farming accident.
 In truth, accidents can occur in several ways, which is why health and safety is so important on today’s farms.
 While most farmers and farm hands will never be involved in an accident, there does remain the slim potential for things to go wrong.
 And if something does go wrong, it could potentially lead to a serious accident – and perhaps even a fatal one.
 Hence why it makes sense to know more about farming accident claims if you have been hurt on a farm in the past three years.
 Read on to find out how such a claim could be brought by you with the help of one of our experienced lawyers.

-How do people get hurt?
+How to people get hurt on farms?

 There are many injuries that could be sustained from a farming accident.
 For example, crush injuries may occur if machinery or vehicles topple over on uneven ground, falling on top of the driver or farm worker.
 Injuries involving animals may also occur, as could injuries involving moving parts on machinery, whereby hands, feet, or other parts of the body could become trapped.
 The very nature of a farm means the ground outside will likely be uneven in places, and could become slippery in wet weather.
 This must also be considered when assessing how safe it is to do a farming job.